lingtalfi/QuickForm/README.md

 History Log
 ------------------

+- 3.13.0 -- 2016-12-03

+    - The form now returns success and error messages when the returned msg is null

 - 3.12.0 -- 2016-12-03

     - add isFake method to controls so that they don't waste the formattedValues array